pyetras/RoboND-Rover-Project/writeup_template.md

 The rover starts in `start` state, which will drive it forward until first obstacle is met.
 This is to prevent the situation where the rover would drive in circles, because it starts too far from any walls.

 Next, the main loop of the program begins in state `forward`.
+The rover navigates according to `rover.mean_dir`, scaling the speed according to `unobstruction` parameter.

+![unobstruction][unobstruction]

+Unobstruction is the ratio of terrain pixels to the obstacle pixels in the small area along the movement vector (green in the picture).
+The more terrain pixels, the faster the rover can go.

-The rover navigates according to `rover.mean_dir`, scaling the speed according to the number of terrain pixels available along the movement vector.
-The rover will transition to `brake` when the ratio of navigable pixels within short distance in front of it is too low. `brake` will stop the rover and turn until the ratio is raised again.
+ The rover will transition to `brake` when the ratio of navigable pixels within short distance in front of it is too low (computed similarly as unobstruction, but along a 0dg navigation vector, so just right in front of the rover). `brake` will stop the rover and turn until the ratio is raised again.

 `forward` will transition to `brake_rock` whenever a `rover.rock_dir` is available and pointing to the left side of the rover or up to 30 degrees in the right-hand-side direction.
 This is to prevent the rover from losing it's original direction and skipping a part of the map.